Skip to main content

 Will that boxing be any good?
 Probably not.

-Learning boxing properly requires feedback, correction, and progression from someone who knows what they're looking at.
-Videos can supplement that but can't replace it.
+Learning boxing properly requires feedback, correction, and progression from someone who knows what they are looking at.
+Videos can supplement that but cannot replace it.

-The beginner who joins a gym and learns properly will surpass the self-taught boxer with years of garage practice.
-Every time.
+The beginner who joins a gym and learns properly will usually progress faster than the self-taught boxer with years of garage practice.

 Start With Proper Coaching

 At Honour & Glory, we take beginners with zero experience and build them up correctly from the start.
 No bad habits to unlearn.
-No wasted time on techniques that don't work.
+No wasted time on techniques that do not work.

 Our coaches have seen every self-taught mistake imaginable.
 They know exactly what to watch for and how to develop solid fundamentals.